20th Century Sculptors

 Greek experimental artist, pioneer of kinetic sculpture.

-Founding member of the 1960s Nouveaux Realistes group of artists in Paris, noted for his assemblages of junk material.
+Founding member of the 1960s Nouveaux Realistes group of artists in Paris, noted for his assemblages of junk material and sculptures, like The Time of All (1989) at Saint Lazare Station, Paris.

 Sol LeWitt (1928-2007)